isaack-mungui/alx-low_level_programming/README.md

 This is what you need in order to get a local copy of this repository.

 * A Text Editor, such as Visual Studio Code, Atom or Brackets.
-* Have Git installed on your computer>
+* Have Git installed on your computer.

 ### Installation